-Part of being a business owner is investing back in your own business.
-This is no different for grocers.
+Part of being a business owner is investing.
+Investments for grocers are no different.
 If you’re looking for ways to improve your store, here are ten great investments to make.

 1. The Point-of-Sale System